Support Page Content

 - To park in disabled parking spaces on campus, a valid Sacramento State parking permit and disabled person placard or license plate must be displayed.

 - Loading zones are intended for active loading and unloading and are not considered to be parking spaces.

 - Disabled placards and license plates are not valid in loading zones.

-- Emeritus employees who return to the campus after retirement to work for pay are required to pay to park during that time.
+- Emeritus employees who return to the campus after retirement to work for compensation are required to pay to park during that time.

-- These parking permits are valid in employee and student parking spaces.
+- Emeritus parking permits are valid in Employee and Student parking spaces.

 Faculty members in a non-working capacity, who come to the campus during the Summer, may request a courtesy non-teaching employee parking permit.